Submitting jobs to the HEX Computer Farm

 Introduction

-The HEX Computer Farm contains over 50 worker nodes with over 100 central processing units.
-Jobs are submitted to these machines using the Condor batch system.
+The HEX Computer Farm is a collection of compute nodes with the effective computing power of around 1400 central processing units.
+Jobs are submitted to these machines using the HTCondor batch system.

 An example of job submission